-Denzel McCampbell also shared criticism saying the Department of Elections should reinstall ballot boxes so residents have as many options as possible.
+Denzel McCampbell said the Department of Elections should reinstall ballot boxes so residents have as many options as possible.

 "It is unacceptable to cite anticipated lower voter turnout as a reason for the reduced drop boxes when we’ve yet to see a coordinated effort to increase turnout from our city government," he said in a statement.

-Michigan Secretary of State spokeswoman Tracy Wimmer said changes in the number of drop boxes ahead of the primary is nothing out of the ordinary.
+Michigan Secretary of State spokeswoman Tracy Wimmer said changes in the number of drop boxes ahead of the primary are nothing out of the ordinary.